CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ### Release

-If you used `pod lib create` to generate your project you can run `rake release` in the Pod's root folder.
+If you used `pod lib create` to generate your project you can run `rake release` in the Pod's root folder, which validate your build and pushes a release tag to your git repository.

 > The release workflow is similar to the following.